martgil/webext-docs/tabs.rst

          :name: [``frameId``]
          :type: (integer, optional)

-         Open a port to a specific frame identified by ``frameId`` instead of all frames in the tab.
+         Open a port to a specific frame identified by :value:`frameId` instead of all frames in the tab.

       .. api-member::